 Unlike New Jersey, Pennsylvania does not levy an estate tax in addition to an inheritance tax.

 Our attorneys have more than 25 years experience creating estate plans.
 We draft documents personally, optimizing every detail of your estate tax plan to suit your unique situation.

 We will use our knowledge and experience to help your estate's beneficiaries pay as little New Jersey or Pennsylvania inheritance tax as possible.
-Contact Ocean City estate planning lawyers to discuss the tax implications of your estate.
+Contact Linwood estate planning lawyers to discuss the tax implications of your estate.